pypsa-meets-earth/pypsa-earth/doc/how_to_customize.rst

 These steps are requred to use CDS API which allows an automatic file download while executing `build_cutouts` rule.

-In particular, it's better to set the  as big as it's feasible when generating a cutout.
-A considered area can be narrowed anytime when building a specific model.
+Normally cutout extent is calculated from the shape of the requested region defined by the `countries` parameter in the configuration file `config.yaml`.
+It could make sense to set the countries list as big as it's feasible when generating a cutout.
+A considered area can be narrowed anytime when building a specific model by adjusting content of the `countries` list.

-Be careful when setting cutout coordinates and generally when `build_cutout` flag is on.

-Cutout extend is set by country boundaries
-Be aware that expilic specification of the cutout coordinates will overwrite the country-deriven specifications
+There is also option to set the cutout extent specifying `x` and `y` values directly.
+However, these values will overwrite values extracted from the countries shape.
+Which means that nothing prevents `build_cutout` to extract data which has no relation to the requested countries.
+Please use direct definition of `x` and `y` only if you really understand what and why you are doing.

+The `build_cutout` flag should be set `true` to generate the cutout.
+After the cutout is ready, it's recommended to set `build_cutout` to `false` to avoid overwriting the existing cutout by accident.

 **4. Build a natura.tiff raster**
 Is used to account for landuse restrictions on the protected and reserved nature areas